 Church was built of bricks on a white limestone pedestal.
 It obtained the form of a magnificent three-aisle, hall structure with a single-aisle transept and a straight-ended chancel on the eastern side, also with three aisles.
 On the opposite, west side, a massive four-sided tower was placed, a two-bay sacristy was located at the northern wall of the presbytery, while at the southern wall of the chancel and transept was added the Corpus Christi Chapel in the second half of the 15th century.
 Each of the three aisles of the nave and the chancel as well as the transept were covered with separate roofs, closed at the shorter sides with Gothic gables.
 The church was 55 meters long and 20 meters wide.

 The nave has four bays in length, with rectangular bays strongly elongated in the central aisle, and bays on a square plan in the side aisles.
 The transverse nave (transept) is extended in front of the side walls of the nave with only one bay on both sides.
 The chancel received three aisles, the same width as the nave, but slightly shorter, with the length of three bays.
 On its eastern side, there are two stair turrets leading to the attic, which also acted as buttresses.
-Each of the aisles in the presbytery originally ended with Gothic gables in the east.
+Each of the aisles in the chancel originally ended with Gothic gables in the east.
+The gables also crowned the transept (four-axis with wide, moulded blendes between pilaster strips) and aisles from the west (seven-axis with angular pilaster strips passing into pinnacles and slender blendes cut by cornices).
+The walls of the church were surrounded with buttresses, a plinth, a drip cornice that also run around the buttresses, and a plastered band.

 The four-storey tower is 47 meters high.
 It was erected on a square plan, and at the north-east corner it was equipped with an octagonal stair turret.
 The tower was decorated with groups of blendes and ornamented friezes, reflecting the multi-stage time of its construction.
 Six bells were hung on a massive wooden structure on its top floor, the sound of which was emitted from each side through two large, two-light windows.